-Since its ‘Golden Age’ in 17th century, Netherlands is a country that fascinates Europe and the world.
-Netherlands’ contribution to global art heritage through works of grandmasters such as Van Gogh, Rembrandt and Vermeer (to name just a few out of dozens of art geniuses) is immense, diverse and rich.
+Since its ‘Golden Age’ in the 17th century, the Netherlands is a country that fascinates Europe and the world.
+Netherlands’ contribution to global art heritage through works of grandmasters such as Van Gogh, Rembrandt, and Vermeer (to name just a few out of dozens of art geniuses) is immense, diverse, and rich.

 - Official name: The Kingdom of the Netherlands